missionpinball/mpf-docs/sound/index.rst

 settings and events.
 It is divided into tracks (similar to channels on a mixer), each of which has its own properties such as name, volume and the number of sounds that may be played simultaneously.
 You can create up to 8 tracks in your sound system, although typically most machines will use 3 tracks ("voice", "sfx", and "music").
+Each track has its own queue that will hold pending sounds when the track is too busy to play any additional sounds.
 Sounds are played on specific tracks and then the tracks are mixed together to form the final mix.
 The sounds themselves are objects that include many properties that control how they will be played such as what track they play on, volume, looping, priority, how long to wait in the playback queue before being discarded, :doc:`ducking </sound/ducking>`, etc.

 Sounds can be grouped together into a logical grouping called a sound pool.
 Sounds pools allow you